 • Time to PSA progression and PSA response rate were prespecified exploratory endpoints.4,5 These endpoints were not adjusted for multiple comparisons.
 Therefore, the P-value is nominal and statistical significance has not been established.

-• At the first interim analysis, after a median follow-up of 16.7 months, prolonged median time to PSA progression was observed in the niraparib/AAP group compared to the placebo/AAP group among HRR BM+ patients (HR, 0.57; 95% CI, 0.43-0.76; nominal P<0.001).3
+• HRR+ patients: median time to PSA progression in the niraparib/AAP group was 18.5 months vs 9.3 months in the placebo/AAP group (HR, 0.57; 95% CI, 0.43-0.76; nominal P<0.001).

-• In the BRCA1/2 subgroup, at the second interim analysis, median time to PSA progression doubled in the niraparib/AAP group (18.4 months) vs placebo/AAP group (9.2 months) (HR, 0.48; 95% CI, 0.33-0.70; nominal P<0.0001).5
+• Median time to PSA progression in the niraparib/AAP group was 18.4 months vs 9.2 months in the placebo/AAP group (HR, 0.48; 95% CI, 0.33-0.70; nominal P<0.0001).

 CLINICAL DATA